Zaid-Ajaj/the-elmish-book/chapters/fable/node-packages.md

   }
 }
 ```
-### Developement dependencies
+### Development dependencies
 This `package.json` has two very important sections: the `devDependencies` and `scripts`.
-The former section defines *development* dependencies which are libraries and cli programs used during developement.
+The former section defines *development* dependencies which are libraries and cli programs used during development.
 When you run `npm install` in the directory where `package.json` lives, all these dependencies are downloaded into a directory called `node_modules` next to `package.json`.

 This means your development dependencies are installed on a *per-project* basis which is really great because first, you do not need to install any program to compile your project and second because the versions of these programs are maintained inside `package.json` allowing you to work on multiple projects on the same machine that uses different versions of the same programs.
 For example, you can work on a project A that uses Fable `1.x` and another project B that uses Fable `2.x` without the two interfering with each other.